YudieZhang/SampleProject/README.md

 The index.php file is the homepage of the website.
-In order to ensure good operation, the sql file contained in document named 'database' should be import into the database first.
+In order to ensure good operation, the sql file contained in document named 'database' should be extracted and imported into the database first.

+The paypal.zip file in the document named 'vendor' need to be extracted before use.

 # Document description